MichaelCombs28/grid-starter/README.md

 ## What's included

 Grid starter is a minimalist way to start a project.
-- Normalize.css built in with html font size to equate 1rem to 10px.
 - 4 systems of columns, offsets, and push columns.
 - Easily customizable column numbers and device query sizes.